metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Reminder to watch this game to see how the Jets kept the Packers from scoring early like they normally do.

 The Jets defensive line absolutely dominated this Packer offensive front.
-I mean...plays are being made in the backfield from their linemen.
+I mean...plays are frequently being made in the backfield from their linemen.
 Pretty crazy.
+Rodgers' interior linemen can't hold up against Quinnen Williams and company.

 CJ Mosley is a game-changer.